wiki commons, 5th century relief of an Athenian trireme with unprotected rowers |

 The German High Sea Fleet (of rather coastal hull design) is an example of a politically charged "green water" navy meant to be blue.
 It not only served military, but more important political purposes of self-perception within the concert of European powers.
 The naming and design highlight the delusional character of these ambitions.

 China’s green water navy's defeats triggered a long 19th/20th century with most profound impact.
 It even did away with the Son of Heaven, for millennia the pillar of Chinese states.
 While losing her many battles during these times, China was no way unaware or unable to acquire Western military technology.
 It's not the weapon, but the human that makes the difference and that human operates within an organization as part of a society.
-Nowadays, improving green water control against three of the most powerful navies of the world in direct proximity, the US navy, the Japanese navy and Republic of Korea navy is a dead sure giveaway for world domination dreams and can no way be sold as national security measures to their populace
+Nowadays, improving green water control against three of the most powerful navies of the world in direct proximity, the US navy, the Japanese navy and Republic of Korea navy is a dead sure giveaway for world domination dreams and can no way be sold as national security measures to their populace (any irony?).

 US-today